-If there is a direct conflict of interest with a proposal about to be discussed during the Panel meeting, declare the conflict to the Chair.
+If there is a direct conflict of interest with a Proposal about to be discussed during the Panel meeting, declare the conflict to the Chair.
 You will be required to leave the room during the ensuing assessment discussion.

-The actions required for a declared indirect conflict of interest are at the discretion of the Assessment Panel chair.
-Actions could be to:
+The actions required for a declared indirect conflict of interest is the discretion of the Assessment Panel chair; this could be to: